Definition

 External messages, client-facing judgment, final pricing language, publishing decisions, and anything that could carry legal or compliance weight.

-Promised outcomes, fully hands-off client communication, broad CRM replacement, legal advice, or quantified ROI without proof.
+Promised outcomes, fully hands-off client communication, broad CRM replacement, legal determinations, or quantified ROI without proof.

 AI for real estate agents is software that helps turn client context, notes, deadlines, and deal activity into reviewable work: cleaner briefs, priority queues, follow-up drafts, listing copy, and next-step suggestions.
 The safest systems prepare work for the agent instead of sending client-facing communication on their own.